hudsontrice/laser-tag-project/README.md

 You can override the Python interpreter with `PYTHON=/path/to/python bash scripts/install.sh`.

 > **Other distros/macOS:** Install Python 3.9+, pip, and the packages in `requirements.txt` using your platform's package manager before running the app.
+> **Other distros/macOS:** Install Python 3.9+, pip, Tkinter (python3-tk / python-tk), and the packages in `requirements.txt` using your platform's package manager before running the app.
 ### Run the Instructor UI

 ```bash